kewalaka/terraform-azurerm-avm-res-container-apps/README.md

 <!-- BEGIN_TF_DOCS -->
-# terraform-azurerm-avm-template
+# terraform-azurerm-avm-res-app-managedenvironment

-This is a template repo for Terraform Azure Verified Modules.
+This is a repo for Container Apps Managed Environments in the style of Azure Verified Modules (AVM), it is an 'unofficial' example that has been used for learning AVM.

 Things to do: